-467. Family Law (5).
+- 467. Family Law II (5).
+Pr., JP 355 or permission of instructor.

-Examination of the various aspects of the law relating to family relationships such as marriage, annulment, divorce, adoption, child support, and custody, child abuse and procedural matters such as separation agreements, support agreements and the rights of the parties involved.
+Examination of the various aspects of the law relating to family relationships such as marriage, annulment, divorce, adoption, child support and custody, child abuse and procedural matters such as separation agreements, support agreements and the rights of the parties involved. - Torts (5).

-468. Torts (5).